Charlie Magri

 Carmel Magri (born 20 July 1956), who boxed under the name Charlie Magri, is a British former professional boxer.
-He is from a Tunisian family that settled in Mile End, London, where he grew up.
+He is from a Tunisian family that settled in Limehouse, London, where he grew up.
 During his professional career he held the WBC and lineal flyweight titles.

 Early life

 Born Carmel Magri in Tunis, Tunisia in 1956 to Andre and Rose Magri, both of whom were born in Tunisia and had some French-Maltese heritage via their grandparents, Magri moved with his parents and six siblings to England in 1958, and Magri was raised (after moving house a couple of times) on the Burdett Estate in East London.

-Charlie Magri went to St Philip Howard RC Secondary School in Upper North Street E14.
+Charlie Magri went to St Philip Howard RC Secondary School in Upper North Street in Poplar.
 It has been demolished and is now a housing development.

 Amateur career

 After playing for the Millwall F.C. youth team, which was captained by Jimmy Batten, who was already boxing regularly, Magri decided to take up boxing.
 As an amateur he boxed for Arbour Youth Boxing Club in Stepney Green and was trained by Jimmy Graham, who arranged for the name on Magri's ABA registration to be changed to Charlie when he was 11.

+Charles first ever amateur bout was against Chris Genkins of the Orpington Boxing Club.

 He gained the following ABA titles: